 Service & Repair

-The first thing with one of these decks is to remove it from the chassis.
+The first thing to do with one of these decks is to remove the mechanical element or actual turntable from the chassis.

 I like this cabinet, but it was looking a little worse for wear when it came in.

-If you would like me to service or repair your Dual turntable, get in touch.
+As always, thank you for reading.
+If you would like me to service or repair your Dual turntable, don’t hesitate to get in touch.